Care of your battery

 In the event of a battery failure the manufacturers will usually be able to identify the reason as battery cells have a “memory” showing past use of charging history.
 It is often possible for them to resurrect a non-responding battery using their specialised equipment.

-There are some cheap and / or inferior chargers on the market, often supplied with equipment from the Far East and often sold with fake Torberrys / Powerpoles® fitted.
+There are many cheap and / or inferior chargers on the market, often supplied with equipment from the Far East and often sold with fake Torberrys / Powerpoles® fitted.
 The fake connectors often fail in use due to incorrect material being used in their manufacture or the batteries fail quickly due to inadequate charging.
 Genuine Torberry / Anderson connectors, properly-fitted with the correct size cable should not get so hot during normal use that they cannot be easily handled.

-Some more-technical information provided by the manufacturer
+Some more-technical information

-All lead acid batteries self discharge whilst in storage and if they are stored in a discharged condition for an extended period of time a layer of lead sulphate will be formed on the negative plates.
+All lead acid batteries self discharge whilst in storage and if they are stored in a discharged condition for an extended period of time form a layer of lead sulphate on the negative plates.
 This phenomenon is referred to as “sulphation”.
 Since lead sulphate is an insulator, it has a direct detrimental effect on charge acceptance.
 As storage time is extended the degree of sulphation becomes more advanced and charge acceptance is further reduced.

 If VRLA batteries are to be stored for an extended period of time they should be given a top charge periodically.
 The recommended procedure for a 12 volt battery is at between 14.4 – 14.7 volts for 10 to 20 hours.
 The voltage applied must be appreciably higher than the normal float voltage in order to break down any sulphation.